illinois-data-curation/is477-fa24-TEAM_REN/README.md

 The workflow will generate the following outputs:

 #### Cleaned Data:
-- The cleaned dataset will be saved in the `data/` folder:
+- The cleaned dataset will be saved in the `data` folder:
   - `cleaned_state_data.csv`

 #### Visualizations:
-- Visualizations will be saved in the `visualizations/` folder:
+- Visualizations will be saved in the `visualizations` folder:
   - `correlation_matrix.png`: Displays correlations between socioeconomic factors and graduation outcomes.
   - `graduation_rate_by_race_gender.png`: Shows graduation rates broken down by race and gender.
   - `graduation_rate_vs_income.png`: Scatter plot of graduation rate rank vs. median income by state.